hypriot/cluster-lab/README.md

 ## Troubleshooting
-For both the __Vagrant__ and the __Raspberry Pi__ variant of the Cluster Lab the Cluster Lab is managed as systemd service.
+For both the __Vagrant__ and the __Raspberry Pi__ variant of the Cluster Lab the Cluster Lab is managed as a systemd service.
-This mean that the Cluster Lab is started on each node when the node is booting.
+This means that the Cluster Lab is started on each node when the node is booting.

 The Cluster Lab can be started and stopped on each cluster node like this: